WyattSL/WyattSL/README.md

 #### 2021
 This year I took on alot of Grey Hack projects, and used [Liquid](https://github.com/Shopify/liquid) to create a [API Reference for Greyscript](https://wyattsl.github.io/greydocs/api).
 Not much happened this year.

+#### 2022
+This year I began working on a few private web development tasks, and using it learned the basics of Bootstrap and jQuery.
+I also did lots of work in system administration, and am considering it as a future career.

 ***

 ## Contact or follow me